 I found that I would fill up quickly, but it helped to eat smaller meals.
 I also can’t drink a lot of liquids.
 A lunchtime meal of a cup of tea and a soup is out of the question.

 My taste buds had changed and chocolate was no longer appealing but ice-cream was okay.
 Fatty foods didn’t settle well at all.
-The more natural the foods, the easier it was to handle.
-I found packaged foods were harder to deal with.
+The more unprocessed the food, the easier it was to handle.
+My tolerances have increased over the years, and trial and error has helped.